Current Projects

 Centralization scores for networks corresponding to each influencer in Britt et al., 2020.

 • Park, H., Hayes, J. L., Britt, B. C., & Britt, R. K. (2023).
 A cross-cultural study of consumer brand engagement through social media influencers on Twitter: A computational comparison of American and South Korean influencers.
-Manuscript to be presented at the annual conference of the American Academy of Advertising.
+Manuscript presented at the annual conference of the American Academy of Advertising.

 • Britt, R. K., Hayes, J., Britt, B. C., & Park, H. (2020).
 Too big to sell?
 A computational analysis of network and content characteristics among mega and micro beauty and fashion social media influencers.
 Journal of Interactive Advertising. doi.org/10.1080/15252019.2020.1763873